 Document Title: CommandPoint Update

 Report Author(s): Peter Suter

 Lead Director: Peter Suter

 Contact Details: Peter.suter@lond-amb.nhs.uk

 Why is this coming to the Trust This is a regular update to Trust board on a business

 Board? critical project.

 This paper has been previously Strategy Review and Planning Committee

 presented to: Senior Management Group

 Quality Committee

 Audit Committee

 Clinical Quality Safety and Effectiveness Group

 Risk Compliance and Assurance Group

 Recommendation for the Trust The Trust Board is asked to note the content of this

 Board: report and progress of the CommandPoint Project

 Executive Summary

-ve on 8 June 2011.
+The project remains on track for go live on 8 June 2011.
 User Acceptance Testing finished on the

-itness the final testing of the go live release (R.1.1.1) in the

-, , and progressing well.
-The gateway review (Gate 4) has been

-completed and is included within part 2 of this meeting.
+The project remains on track for go live on 8 June 2011.
+User Acceptance Testing finished on the 28th February as planned.
+LAS will witness the final testing of the go live release (R.1.1.1) in the USA.
+Transition planning is matured and progressing well.
+The gateway review (Gate 4) has been completed and is included within part 2 of this meeting.

-16 1 T 15

-Key issues for the Trust Board and all and for the first the market of the condition of the and terms

-orded and tracked in the project's bespoke risk and issues

-management logs.
-Looking across bo th logs, matters that are currently under most scrutiny are:
+All project risks and issues are recorded and tracked in the project's bespoke risk and issues management logs.
+Looking across both logs, matters that are currently under most scrutiny are:

-Requirement to reconfigure the e Control Room to be compliant with CommandPoint business
+- Requirement to reconfigure the Control Room to be compliant with CommandPoint business processes.

-processes.
-Control Room to be compliant with command one business

-· · lanca

-MDT2 roll out and compatibility / issues.
+- MDT2 roll out and compatibility issues.

-Training
+- Training

-Attachments

 CommandPoint Project Update March 2011